InspireHornets/p-net/README.md

 Endianess = The attribute of a system that indicates whether integers are represented with the most significant byte stored at the lowest address (big endian) or at the highest address (little endian)

+## Tip

+The app log level can be adjusted by the number of `v`'s as the argument when you call the app.
+For example:
+`sudo setpoint_interface -vvv` to see error, warning and info log messages in the console.

+The log level of p-net can be adjusted by changing `LOG_LEVEL_DEBUG` in `#define LOG_LEVEL (LOG_LEVEL_DEBUG)` in `/home/robotvm/profinet-fork/p-net/cmake-build-debug/src/options.h`

 ## Issues